latex3/babel/README.md

 ### Summary of latest changes
 ```
 25.6 (dev)
-     * New keys in transforms: kern, node, after.
+     * New keys in transforms: kern, norule, after, node.

 24.5 2024-05-18
      * Change the first item in `abjad` and `maghrebi.abjad` counters